CSSLabNKU/LeakyAutofill-Artifact/Code/README.md

 - Storage: 512 GB Hard Disk
 - Operation System: Windows 11

 Our source code and extensions occupy approximately one GB.
-To ease the AE committee's review, we provide a testing environment on Windows 11 in the [`Virtual Machine image`](https://zenodo.org/records/13380735/files/leakyautofill.ova) of [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+To ease the AE committee's review, we provide a testing environment on Windows 11 in the `Virtual Machine image` of [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

 These tests require users to register PM accounts and import test data, and human operations are necessary to trigger several PMs' autofill functionality.
 Besides, as PMs contain users' passwords and other sensitive information, some PMs need a subscription and require two-step authentication (e.g., verification code from email and short message service) or risk-based authentication.
 As a result, the complete testing process requires nearly 16 hours (both human and machine effort) to complete.
 Thus, we provide testing samples for three PMs with pre-registered accounts, imported data, and detailed instructions.
-These three PMs generally do not require two-step authentication and can be tested with only the passwords of their PMs and completed for around 40~50 minutes.
+These three PMs generally do not require two-step authentication and can be tested with only the passwords of their PMs for around 40~50 minutes.

 > Safari does not support loading user profiles with pre-entered sample data or allowing subsequent manual interactions for testing purposes.
-Due to this limitation, experiments involving Safari are conducted manually on macOS Monterey 12.7.4. [[Link1]](https://stackoverflow.com/questions/62246240/disable-automation-warning-in-safari-when-using-selenium) [[Link2]](https://github.com/SeleniumHQ/selenium/issues/6198)
+Due to this limitation, experiments involving Safari are conducted manually on macOS Monterey 12.7.4.
+[Link1](https://stackoverflow.com/questions/62246240/disable-automation-warning-in-safari-when-using-selenium) [Link2](https://github.com/SeleniumHQ/selenium/issues/6198)

 ### Software dependencies

 ```
-- Chrome browser extensions of password managers with our tested versions (available in [Zenodo](https://zenodo.org/records/13380735)).
+- Chrome browser extensions of password managers with our tested versions (available in Zenodo).
 - python3 (3.11)
 	- selenium==4.18.1
 	- pywin32==306